-You can have your plan premium automatically withdrawn from your checking or savings account.
+You can have your Part D late enrollment penalty automatically withdrawn from your checking or savings account.
 This program is free and eliminates the need for you to send a monthly check.
 Deductions from your bank account will occur on the 1st of each month.
-Please note that if the 1st falls on a weekend or holiday your premium will be deducted the 1st business day after.
+Please note that if the 1st falls on a weekend or holiday your penalty will be deducted the 1st business day after.
 Contact your Healthcare Concierge at the phone number on the back cover of this booklet for more information on how to set up automatic withdrawal from your checking or savings account.

-Option 3: You can have the plan premium taken out of your monthly Social Security check
+Option 3: You can have the Part D late enrollment penalty taken out of your monthly Social Security check

-You can have the plan premium taken out of your monthly Social Security check.
-Contact your Healthcare Concierge for more information on how to pay your plan premium this way.
+You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
+Contact your Healthcare Concierge for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for your Healthcare Concierge are printed on the back cover of this booklet.)

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 1st day of the month.
-If we have not received your premium payment by the 1st day of the month, we may send you a notice telling you that your plan membership will change if we do not receive your plan premium within 90 days.
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If we have not received your penalty payment by the 1st day of the month, we may send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty payment within 90 days.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact your Healthcare Concierge at 1-888-965-1965 to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact your Healthcare Concierge at 1-888-965-1965 to see if we can direct you to programs that will help with your penalty.

-If we change your membership because you did not pay your premium, you will have health coverage under HealthTeam Advantage Plan I.
+If we end your membership because you did not pay your Part D late enrollment penalty, you will have health coverage under Original Medicare.

-If we change your membership with the plan because you did not pay your premium, and you don't currently have prescription drug coverage then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
+If we end your membership with the plan because you did not pay your Part D late enrollment penalty, and you don't currently have prescription drug coverage then you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 During the annual Medicare open enrollment period, you may either join a stand-alone prescription drug plan or a health plan that also provides drug coverage.
 (If you go without "creditable" drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we change your membership, you may still owe us for premiums you have not paid.
-We have the right to pursue collection of the premiums you owe.
+At the time we end your membership, you may still owe us for the penalty you have not paid.
+We have the right to pursue collection of the penalty amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.